The adoption community is full of amazing people: bright, articulate and determined.

 Together our voices can make a difference for parents facing CPV.

-Whenever I’ve written about my family’s experiences of CPV (child-on-parent violence), I’ve had a wave of responses from people in similar situations.
+Whenever I’ve written about my family’s experiences of CPV (child-to-parent violence), I’ve had a wave of responses from people in similar situations.
 Gratitude that they have recognised something of their story in mine.
 Appreciation that there is someone else’s story they can share with others to help explain what this ‘different normal’ is like to live with.

 I feel this too when I read other people’s CPV blogs – that mixture of sadness for them and relief at having connected with someone who understands.